-WHAT DO KINDERGARTENERS KNOW?
+WHAT DO LITTLE KIDS KNOW?

 Prior to visiting the children, the TOK students are grouped into threes.
 Sets of apparatus are prepared and a scribe is appointed.
 Recording the responses of the small children will provide data for our discussion.
 After the visit groups will be called upon to report on their findings.
 Some precise anecdotes and verbatim responses from the younger children will be required.